skulumani/system_setup/dotfiles/borg-backup-scripts/README.md

     * Run `sudo systemctl enable borg-backup` to enable
     * Check timers: `systemctl list-timers`
     * Check status: `systemctl status borg-backup`
+    * Symlink borg: `ln /home/shankar/bin/borg /usr/local/bin/borg` so the systemd script can run it as well
 4. Can recieve notifications for cron jobs.
 Just paste the following at the end of each crontab line

 ~~~